-In the present study, we performed computational modeling of the closing motion of the interplate cavity using clapping plate motion data for dynamic and stationary cases, as reported in our previous experimental study (Mahulkar and Arakeri\cite{Mahulkar24}).
-We used three rigid plates to model the clapping motion.
-As shown in figure \ref{fig:C_CompModelling}(a), the two longer rigid plates (blue) are tangent to the backside of the clapping plates, while a third, shorter plate (red), called the joint plate, is positioned between the two longer plates, resembling a smaller hinge.
-The origin of the coordinate axes in an inertial reference frame coincides with the centroid of the joint plate at the initial time, where the X and Y directions are aligned along and perpendicular to the direction of forward translation, and the Z-direction is oriented along the depth of the body.
-The length of both longer rigid plates, $ R_{rp} $, is 52.5 mm with a thickness, $ t_{rp} $, of 0.7 mm, and the length of the joint plate is the same as the thickness, $ t_{rp} $.
-To simplify the modeling, we omitted the rectangular balsa piece on the plastic plate (figure \ref{fig:C_CompModelling}(a)).
-This three-plate model encompasses most of the clapping cavity, although the portion of the clapping body ahead of the joint plate is not considered.
-The computations were performed for a constant initial interplate cavity angle, $ 2\theta_o = 60^\circ $, and a constant $ R_{rp} $, while the depth of the body, $ d $, was 45 mm and 89 mm.
-In our earlier experimental studies on the clapping body, the nondimensional depth, $ d^* (= d/L )$, was obtained by normalizing the body depth by the total body length, $ L = $ 89 mm, as shown in figure \ref{fig:C_CompModelling}.
-In this study, we maintained the same definition of $ d^* $, resulting in values of $ d^* $ of 0.5 and 1.0 for $ d = 45 $ mm and 89 mm, respectively.
+We model the closing motion of the interplate cavity using clapping plate kinematics extracted from experiments (Mahulkar and Arakeri \cite{Mahulkar24}).
+Three rigid plates are used to construct a simplified configuration of the interplate cavity.
+As shown in figure \ref{fig:C_CompModelling}(a), two longer rigid plates represent the clapping plates, while a shorter plate placed between them acts as the joint plate.
+The origin of the inertial coordinate system coincides with the centroid of the joint plate at the initial time.
+The X direction is aligned with the direction of forward translation, Y is perpendicular to it, and Z is along the body depth direction.
+The longer rigid plates have length $R_{rp}=52.5$ mm and thickness $t_{rp}=0.7$ mm, while the joint plate has a length equal to $t_{rp}$.
+This three-plate representation captures most of the clapping cavity, although the portion of the body ahead of the joint plate is not considered.
+Computations are performed for stationary and dynamic cases with a constant initial interplate cavity angle of $2\theta_o = 60^\circ$.
+For both cases, two body depths are considered: $d=45$ mm and $d=89$ mm, corresponding to nondimensional depths $d^*(=d/L)$ of 0.5 and 1.0, obtained by normalizing the body depth by the total body length.